rl-institut/WAM_APP_FRED/README.md

 also provides functionality to get the data in a non proprietary format (like .csv).
 The source data is divided into 3 main categories :
 : Weather-Data, powerplant asset register and feedin-time-series.
-Each of these topics basically have there own source data.
+Each of these categories basically have there own source data.
 The data is provided within the open-energy-platform.
 Further explanation is given in the section source data.

 To achieve these requirements we use proven open-source technologies.
 We use django as Web-Framework.
 The base structure